 One of the samples available in the nRF Connect SDK is the Secure Partition Manager, which is required to run applications in the nonsecure domain of the CPU.
 The sample uses the SPM library available in NCS.

 This post shows you how you can add your own custom SPM to your application, instead of modifying the one already in NCS.
-It will also show how to to write your own secure functions that can be called from the nonsecure domain.
+It also shows how to define your own secure functions in SPM that can be called from the non-secure domain.

 The template project, written by Sebastian Bøe, is attached at the bottom of this tutorial.
-You will need to be on the 1.2 tag or the master branch of NCS.
+You will need to be on the 1.4 tag of NCS.

 First off, what are the secure and nonsecure domains and why do we have them?